Solar Panel Cost Guide in Temple, TX (Mar 2023)

 How to Save on Solar Panels

-- Contract: Before signing a contract with a solar company, make sure to look it over carefully so you understand the terms.
-Also, ask questions if you aren't sure about some of the terms, such as what the warranty covers and what services you can expect from them.
+- Contract: Before signing a contract with a solar company, be sure to read it through carefully so you understand the terms.
+Also, ask questions if you’re not certain about some of the terms, such as what the warranty covers and what services you can expect from them.

 Best Solar Financing